Welcome at RacingNews365

 In 1967, he finally got to drive the IMS oval - but was firmly kept in check by officials who prevented him from flooring it, much to his dismay.

-Cooper, reluctantly agreed and pulled out, describing the decision as NASA wanting astronauts to be "tiddlywinks."
+Cooper reluctantly followed orders to withdraw, describing the decision as NASA wanting astronauts to be "tiddlywinks."

-Despite Apollo 10 going flawlessly and paving the way for Apollo 11 and Neil Armstrong and Buzz Aldrin, Cooper never flew on Apollo 13.
+Despite Apollo 10 going flawlessly and paving the way for Apollo 11's giant leap with Neil Armstrong and Buzz Aldrin, Cooper never flew on Apollo 13.

 Due to this episode and his perceived lax attitude towards training, he was bumped from commanding Apollo 13, which suffered the in-flight explosion that ruled out a landing attempt and became a fight for survival for the crew.